mlcamilli/mlcamilli.github.com/content/drafts/heroku-to-aws-part-1.md

 Tags: aws, heroku, supervisor, foreman
 Slug: heroku-to-aws-part-1
 Author: Matt Camilli
-Description: Migrating from a managed heroku environment to our custom AWS platform was a bit of a hassle, here is how we did it.
+Description: Migrating from a managed Heroku environment to our custom AWS platform was a bit of a hassle, here is how we did it. :

 As TrackMaven scaled it became more and more apparent that we needed a more custom solution for our platform.
 Now before I really dive into this blog post